pearsonca/scala-commsim/index.md

 >The data spans roughly five years, a few hundred thousand entries of login data with X users and Y hotspot locations.

+Ultimately, we will use the *Montreal data* to highlight some of the issues with network-based approaches in a simulation, and discuss what sort of steps should be taken with *dark network* research questions.

+##Assumptions Gone Wild

 The strongest assumptions in most network analyses concern homogeneity and observational accuracy.